-Three years ago I wrote my first birthday letter to myself and have decided to update it each year.
-Here’s my original post with an age correction in the first paragraph and the annual addition…
+Four years ago I wrote my first birthday letter to myself and have decided to update it each year.
+Here’s my original post with my age updated in the first paragraph and the addition of this year’s note to myself…

 Today is my birthday, and I absolutely love birthdays!
 At my age I celebrate the whole month of November because I’ve earned it.
 To celebrate my 60 years of living on this magnificent earth, I thought I’d write a letter to my many different ages…